-Maximum Total estimated Value Competition requirement (in the absence of using a framework agreement) Shortlisting Contract Award Procedure. (total contract value threshold) Under £5,000 One Quotation (confirmed in writing using a designated electronic system), although the duty to obtain value for money still remains.
-Less than £25,000.
-Chief Officer's £5,000 to below £25,000 Invitation to Quote as set out in CSO 14.
-A minimum of 3 written quotations should be sought 5 (using a designated electronic system), Officer & Line Manager responsibility (may be delegated). £25,000 to below £100,000 Invitation to Quote as set out in CSO 14.
-A minimum of 3 written quotations (or tenders) should be sought (using a designated electronic system).
-Where advertised using Contracts Finder no pre-qualification permitted, open invitation through the Council's e-tendering system.
-TAP 6 £25,000 or greater but less than £100,000 £100,000. or Business case to be signed off [as set out TAP £100,000
+Maximum Competition requirement (in the absence of using a Shortlisting Total estimated framework agreement or other pre-selection Value arrangement).
+Under £5,000 One Quotation (confirmed in writing using a designated Not applicable electronic system), although the duty to obtain value for money still remains.
+Invitation to Quote (a minimum of 3 written quotations £5.000 to below Not applicable £25,000 should be sought using a designated electronic system), £25,000 to Invitation to Quote.
+Not applicable below £100,000 A minimum of 3 written quotations (or tenders) should be sought (using a designated electronic system).
+Where advertised using Contracts Finder no prequalification permitted, open invitation through the Council's e-tendering system. £100,000. or No pre-qualification, open invitation through Contracts TAP more but less Finder portal using the Council's e-tendering system. than £164,176

-5 If less that 3 quotations are to be obtained prior approval to the suspension of the requirement must be obtained in accordance with section 3 on waivers and exemptions.
+&lt;sup>6 If less that 3 quotations are to be obtained prior approval to the suspension of the requirement must be obtained in accordance with section 3 on waivers and exemptions.